sxfrul/MuamalatGo/blockchain_simulation/muamalatgo-prototype/README.md

-📘 MuamalatGo Demo Manual
-✅ How to Run the App
-1. Download or Clone the Project
-  If ZIP:
-    Extract it to a folder.

-  If GitHub:
-    Clone using git clone https://github.com/sxfrul/MuamalatGo/new/main/blockchain_simulation/muamalatgo-prototype

-2. Open the App
-  Go to the extracted folder.
-  Double-click index.html to open it in your browser.
-  ✅ You do not need to install anything or run a server.

-3. Login With Test Account Use one of the following demo accounts:
-  👤 Penderma
-  Email: fizi@mail.com
-  Password: 123alibaba

-  👤 Penerima
-  Email: saitama@jojo.com
-  Password: 123alibaba

-Explore Features
-Donor Section
-  Make a fake donation
-  View blockchain record
-  Verify blockchain
-  Check fund distribution status

-Recipient Section
-  Submit bantuan application
-  Check fund status
-  View mock dashboard with name + IC

-🛠 What You’ll Need
-Modern browser (Chrome, Edge, Firefox)
-Internet access (for Firebase)

-⚠️ Notes
-This app uses Firebase and may need login for full features Donations and fund tracking are simulated (not real money) Status and blockchain are updated live using Firestore
+# 💸 MuamalatGo - Zakat & Waqf Donation Web App

+A simulated blockchain-based donation and aid distribution platform focused on **zakat** and **waqf** management.

+Built for hackathon presentation with features like:

+- 🔒 Firebase Authentication
+- 🔗 Blockchain logging (fake but structured)
+- 🤖 AI-powered fraud detection simulation
+- 📋 Multi-step penerima registration
+- 📦 Firestore database for data tracking

+---

+## 🚀 How to Run the App

+1. **Download** or **clone** the project
+2. Open the folder and double-click on `index.html`
+3. The app will launch in your browser (no server needed)

+> ⚠️ Internet connection required for Firebase

+---

+## 🔐 Demo Accounts

+### 👤 Penderma (Donor)
+- **Email:** `fizi@mail.com`
+- **Password:** `123alibaba`

+### 👤 Penerima (Recipient)
+- **Email:** `saitama@jojo.com`
+- **Password:** `123alibaba`

+---

+## 🧪 Features to Try

+### 🧍 Penerima
+- Fill the multi-step application form (15 steps!)
+- Submit a bantuan request
+- Check latest distribution status
+- View dashboard with name & IC info

+### 🫱 Penderma
+- Make a mock donation
+- Choose fund type & fake payment method
+- View simulated blockchain
+- Verify blockchain chain validity
+- View latest aid distribution activity

+---

+## 🛠 Built With

+- Firebase Auth & Firestore
+- JavaScript / HTML / CSS (Vanilla)
+- Simulated Blockchain Logic

+---

+## 🎓 Made for Hackathon Demo Purposes

+This is a prototype meant to demonstrate concept flow, UI, and data interaction.
+No real payment or live fraud detection is implemented.